Nikon D3300 vs D5500

 It is notable that the D5500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3300 does not provide wifi capability.

 Both the D3300 and the D5500 have been discontinued, but can regularly be found used on ebay.
 The D3300 was replaced by the Nikon D3400, while the D5500 was followed by the Nikon D5600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3300 Manual (free pdf) or the online Nikon D5500 Manual.
+Further information on the features and operation of the D3300 and D5500 can be found, respectively, in the Nikon D3300 Manual (free pdf) or the online Nikon D5500 Manual.

 So what is the bottom line?
 Is the Nikon D3300 better than the Nikon D5500 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.